 A License Exemption may be available to ITAR controlled technical data transmitted outside the U.S. if the individual transmitting the technical data can certify that:

 • The technical data is to be used overseas solely by a U.S. person(s)

 • The U.S. person overseas is an employee of US corporation or the U.S. Government and is not an employee of a foreign subsidiary

 • No export will be made to countries listed by 22 C.F.R. § 126.1.
 (ITAR prohibited destinations)

 • BU must maintain its registration with DDTC

 All exemptions should be first verified with the ECO.
-The Office of Research Integrity has laptops (Lenovo and Apple) available to researchers needing to take a “clean laptop” on an international trip.
+The Office of Research Compliance has laptops (Lenovo and Apple) available to researchers needing to take a “clean laptop” on an international trip.